Federico Bessone (footballer, born 1984)

-Federico Bessone Luna (born 23 January 1984), also known as Fede Bessone, is an Argentine professional footballer who plays for IC d'Escaldes as a left back.
+Federico Bessone Luna (born 23 January 1984), also known as Fede Bessone, is an Argentine football coach and former player who is the manager of Slovenian club Olimpija Ljubljana.

-Career
+Playing career

 Early career

 Born in Córdoba, Bessone spent four years as a youth player at Spanish club Barcelona, alongside Lionel Messi, who he had grown up with.
 He later played for Espanyol B and Gimnàstic.

 Swansea City

 Bessone moved from Espanyol B to Welsh team Swansea City in June 2008, on a free transfer.
 On 20 November 2009, Bessone scored his first goal for Swansea in a 1–0 win over League rivals Derby County, helping Swansea climb to third in the Championship, the highest position they had reached in over 26 years.

 Move to England

 After the 2009–10 season finished Bessone was offered a new deal at Swansea but turned it down in favour of joining Leeds United; he signed a three-year contract and became their fourth signing of the summer.

 On 21 January 2011, Bessone moved to Charlton Athletic on a loan deal until the end of the season, with the option of a permanent transfer.
 In February 2011, Bessone gave an interview to the Yorkshire Evening Post where he admitted his performances for Leeds has been "opened to close scrutiny."
 In May 2011, Bessone was transfer listed by Leeds United, and he was linked with a move to Charlton.
 After failing to find a new club, Bessone returned to training with Leeds United in June 2011, and he was later named in their squad for a friendly tour of Scotland.